Frequently Asked Questions

 - Does Choate offer merit scholarships?

-A family's eligibility for financial assistance is determined through careful and thorough analysis of the information provided on the Parents' Financial Statement (PFS) coupled with information provided from a copy of a family's two most recent federal tax returns.
+A family's eligibility for financial assistance is determined through careful and thorough analysis of the information provided on the Parents' Financial Statement (PFS) coupled with information provided from a copy of a family's federal tax returns.
 SSS and Choate financial aid methodology will provide Choate with a dollar figure of a family's discretionary income derived from our review.
 Choate will then consider a portion of a family's discretionary income to be available for private education tuition and related fees.

-Yes.
 Families of currently-enrolled Choate students must go through the financial aid application process each year and submit paperwork just as they do during the initial process.
 Given that a family's financial picture remains relatively the same from year to year, a family can expect to have a similar financial outlay tuition and related fees each year.
 The Financial Aid Office will perform a full analysis each year to determine eligibility for continued assistance.

 If you are currently not in need of financial aid and you do not foresee this need, you should not apply for it.
 If a change in your family’s financial circumstances occurs at any time within the admission process or financial aid cycle resulting in a need to apply for financial assistance, please contact the Financial Aid Office immediately.